shellking4/sendsms-node-android-adb/README.md

 An example is provided in the sendsms.js

 Using this method you can send sms without limit using an Android phone connected to your API server for example.
-The example assumes your deployed your server on premises.
-In the cloud your probably need something like twilio.
+The example assumes you deployed your server on premises.
+In the cloud, you ain't got no chance :)( ....
+You probably need something like twilio.

 Thanks !
 Improve the script if needs be.